Fakhr al-Din II: Origins and early life

 The Druze were officially considered Muslims by the Ottomans for taxation purposes, though they were not viewed as genuine Muslims by the authorities.
 Members of the community had to pretend to be of the Sunni Muslim creed to attain any official post, were occasionally forced to pay the poll tax known as jizya which was reserved for Christians and Jews, and were the target of condemnatory treatises and fatwas (religious edicts).
-In countering their incorporation into the Ottoman administrative and fiscal system, the Druze benefited from rugged terrain and possession of muskets, making it difficult to impose Ottoman authority in the Druze Mountain.
+In countering their incorporation into the Ottoman administrative and fiscal system, the Druze benefited from their rugged terrain and stockpiles of muskets, making it difficult to impose Ottoman authority in the Druze Mountain.
 Ottoman efforts to tax and disarm the Druze manifested in a series of punitive expeditions between 1523 and 1585.
 During the summer 1585 expedition, hundreds of Druze elders were slain by the vizier Ibrahim Pasha and the Bedouin chief Mansur ibn Furaykh of the Beqaa Valley, and thousands of muskets were confiscated.
 Qurqumaz refused to surrender and died in hiding shortly after the expedition.

 The period between Qurqumaz's death and Fakhr al-Din's emergence in local politics is obscure.
 According to the historian William Harris, the chiefs of the Druze, "long disobedient and fractious, again became ungovernable" after Qurqumaz's death.
 The 17th-century historian and Maronite patriarch Istifan al-Duwayhi, who was an associate of the Ma'n, holds that Fakhr al-Din and Yunus were afterward taken in by their maternal uncle Sayf al-Din, the Tanukhid chief of Abeih in the Gharb, for about six years.
 (Note: While Duwayhi held that the two brothers remained in the Chouf under Sayf al-Din's protection, Salibi considered it more likely that they were hosted in the Gharb.
 In the interim period Salibi presumed that the Chouf was dominated by the Alam al-Din family.
 A tradition originated by the Khazen family holds that Fakhr al-Din and his brother were safeguarded by Ibrahim al-Khazen in Ballouneh in the Keserwan area for six years after which the brothers drove out Sayf al-Din from the Chouf with the help of the Druze chief Abu Harmush of Samqaniyeh.
 The researcher Alexander Hourani notes that Duwayhi's version is more credible, but allows the possibility that Fakhr al-Din was with the Khazens in the Keserwan at the time of his father's death as al-Burini places Qurqumaz in the Keserwan in July 1586.)